wahtique/millenium-falcon-challenge/README.md

 - the app is defined as a  `cats-effect` `ResoureApp` which in this case is almost pure esthetics.
 However, since the specs specified this should be something prod ready of which I could be proud of, I decided to overengineer a bit on this side.
 - same goes for defining everything as both a `trait` and a resource factory materilized by a `make` method in companion objects.
 This would usually allow for defining test implementations in order to unit test each leayer ... which I did not do here as the actual logic is ( relatively ) sufficiently `core` tested

 The backend also exposes a Swagger UI which is technically a SPA frontend.
-Please do use it as an alternative to my frontend if you run into troubles to launche it !
+Please do use it as an alternative to my frontend if you run into troubles to launch it !

 ### Frontend